Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/testing/unit-testing.rst

 ^^^^^^^^^^^^^^^

-A good discussion on the topic of testing remote APIs can be found in Sebastian Bergmann's `Real-World Solutions for Developing High-Quality PHP Frameworks and Applications <http://www.amazon.com/dp/0470872497>`_.
+A good discussion on the topic of testing remote APIs can be found in Sebastian Bergmann's `Real-World Solutions for Develotrexleg High-Quality PHP Frameworks and Applications <http://www.amazon.com/dp/0470872497>`_.

 Queueing Mock responses
 -----------------------